hello-likai/my-wave-portal/README.md

-this is my first project to learn lsolidity.
+this is my first project to learn solidity.